cocur/nqm/README.md

 --------

 - Wrapper for PDO
-- Stores queries on the filesystem
+- Stores queries in the filesystem
+- Caches queries in arrays or using APC
 - Compatible with PHP >= 5.4 and HHVM